STORE POLICIES AND SERVICES MAINE GUN DEALER / ALLSPORT PERFORMANCE INC GUN SHOP HERMON, MAINE

-- The cost to package a long gun is $45.00 (Starting price.
+- The cost to ship a long gun is $45.00 (Starting price.
 Some I may charge more) paperwork and packing fee per firearm (Assuming I have the box to do so.
 Long guns can take a lot of work to package correctly) plus $35.00 - $60.00 for standard ground shipping depending on the length, width, height, and weight of the package.
 So a total of $80 to ship one std sized long gun.
 Destination is also a consideration.
 Insurance is about a $1.00 or $1.50 per $100 value.
 If you are shipping more that one long gun the cost may change depending on several factors.
 You can package the long guns up yourself but I need to be able to pull them out of the packaging in order to get information off the firearms.
 I do not use Priority Mail for shipping long guns due to the risk of damage due to rough handling.

 We will only ship firearms to the lower 48 states.
 No shipping to Alaska, California, or Hawaii.